Create your AI that knows when to say "I don't know." Try it on your data →

 Live Example and Demo

 You can see the live demo hosted on this page or query it using the live chatbot widget below.
-You could even register a new website and embed the chatbot on it – just imagine the possibilities of that.
+When you are ready to test your own source material, create a CustomGPT.ai agent and keep the demo open as a reference for the experience you want to build.

 Video Tutorial